tlevine/www.thomaslevine.com/content/!/what-is-open-data/index.md

 were doing everything that I'd been wanting in the area of open data.
 And I've heard similary awesome things about managing data at Bridgewater and JP Morgan.

+##
+Something conclusionary about changing how we think about ownership and credibility and versioning